-We aim to facilitate meaningful service experiences in the Worcester community and offer valuable educational resources in order to help students think critically about the social structures of injustice and take action toward change.
+We aim to facilitate meaningful service experiences in the Worcester community, as well as offer experiences of reflection to help students find meaning, think critically about structural injustice, and take collective action toward change.

-We understand our service to those who are marginalized in terms of developing a relationship of solidarity.
+Our engagement with our neighbors in Worcester is to be characterized by mutuality, generosity, and commitment.
 Therefore, participants in the SPUD program are expected to commit to the following:

-- Weekly service in a designated SPUD program
+- Participate in weekly service in a designated SPUD program

-For more information on volunteering for any of the following programs, please contact Marty Kelly. email@example.com.
+For more information on volunteering for any of the following programs, please contact Associate Chaplain Marty Kelly.

-Cambridge St. Family Shelter provides a safe and stable environment for families in need.
+The Village at Cambridge Street is a shelter that provides a safe and stable environment for families in need.
 Volunteers attend the site on a weekly basis and assist school-aged children with their homework and facilitate fun activities.
 Students create lasting relationships while serving as mentors for these children.

-Worcester Refugee WRAP is an organization committed to assiting local refugees from Burma achieve sustainable self-reliance through mentoring, advocacy and providing material support needed.
+Worcester Refugee Assistant Project (WRAP) is an organization committed to assisting local refugees from Burma and (more recently) Afghanistan to achieve sustainable self-reliance through mentoring, advocacy and providing material support needed.
 This SPUD site offers students the opportunity to work with the youth program to help them foster a supportive social network and discuss issues of health, leadership, goal setting, and more.

 Quinsigamond Elementary tutors aid a teacher in the classroom during the school day.
 Many teachers have volunteers guide small groups of children in math or reading activities or ask volunteers to help with teaching new lessons.